-Each week there would be an assignment that should be solved independently and tightly related to the class materials and topics.
+Every week there would be an assignment that should be solved independently and tightly related to the class materials and topics.
 Submissions are always expected to be finished in a good shape by deadlines.
 All assignment must be formally submitted to the assignment folder.
 Email or any other formats of submissions do not count and will not be graded.
 If you have difficulty accessing D2L temporarily, you can email me your assignment as a proof of on-time submission.
 However, you still need to upload it to the assignment folder as soon the issue is resolved to receive credit.

 No late assignments would be allowed without instructor's permission.
-The instructor should be prior notified with adequate verifiable documentation (e.g., medical letters or police reports).
-For the documentation, it will depend on the type of problems that you have experienced.
-The department and instructor reserve the right to check on the validity of the documents you submit and reject your requests/claims due to the lack of the evidence.
-Without any valid documentary evidence, a 10% per day late penalty would be applied to submissions including assignments and labs.
-Submissions will NOT be accepted or even considered more than 4 days after the due date.
-If it is the case, a grade of zero will be awarded to the submission or missed work.
+The instructor should be prior notified with adequate verifiable documentation or reasoning (e.g., medical letters or police reports).
+Without any valid documentary evidence, a 10% per day late penalty would be applied to submissions.

-B. Exams
+B. Exam